-- 1 SECTION 1.
-Section 6254 of the Government Code is amended 2 to read: - 6254.
-Except as provided in Sections 6254.7 and 6254.13, nothing in this chapter shall be construed to require disclosure of records that are any of the following: - (a) Preliminary drafts, notes, or interagency or intra-agency memoranda that are not retained by the public agency in the ordinary course of business, if the public interest in withholding those records clearly outweighs the public interest in disclosure. - (b) Records pertaining to pending litigation to which the public agency is a party, or to claims made pursuant to Division 3.6 (commencing with Section 810), until the pending litigation or claim has been finally adjudicated or otherwise settled. - (c) Personnel, medical, or similar files, the disclosure of which would constitute an unwarranted invasion of personal privacy. - (d) Contained in or related to any of the following: - 17 (1) Applications filed with any state agency responsible for the 18 regulation or supervision of the issuance of securities or of financial institutions, including, but not limited to, banks, savings and loan associations, industrial loan companies, credit unions, and insurance companies.
+1 SECTION 1.
+Section 6254 of the Government Code is amended 2 to read:

+3 6254.
+Except as provided in Sections 6254.7 and 6254.13,

+4 nothing in this chapter shall be construed to require disclosure of5 records that are any of the following:

+6 (a) Preliminary drafts, notes, or interagency or intra-agency 7 memoranda that are not retained by the public agency in the 8 ordinary course of business, if the public interest in withholding 9 those records clearly outweighs the public interest in disclosure.

--3- AB 134
+10 (b) Records pertaining to pending litigation to which the public

+11 agency is a party, or to claims made pursuant to Division 3.6

+1 (commencing with Section 810), until the pending litigation or 2 claim has been finally adjudicated or otherwise settled.

+3 (c) Personnel, medical, or similar files, the disclosure of which

+- 4 would constitute an unwarranted invasion of personal privacy. - 5 (d) Contained in or related to any of the following:

+6 (1) Applications filed with any state agency responsible for the

-- (2) Examination, operating, or condition reports prepared by, on behalf of, or for the use of, any state agency referred to in paragraph (1). - (3) Preliminary drafts, notes, or interagency or intra-agency communications prepared by, on behalf of, or for the use of, any state agency referred to in paragraph (1). - (4) Information received in confidence by any state agency referred to in paragraph (1). - (e) Geological and geophysical data, plant production data, and similar information relating to utility systems development, or market or crop reports, that are obtained in confidence from any person. - (f) Records of complaints to, or investigations conducted by, or records of intelligence information or security procedures of, the office of the Attorney General and the Department of Justice, the California Emergency Management Agency, and any state or local police agency, or any investigatory or security files compiled by any other state or local police agency, or any investigatory or security files compiled by any other state or local agency for correctional, law enforcement, or licensing purposes.
-However, state and local law enforcement agencies shall disclose the names and addresses of persons involved in, or witnesses other than confidential informants to, the incident, the description of any property involved, the date, time, and location of the incident, all diagrams, statements of the parties involved in the incident, the statements of all witnesses, other than confidential informants, to the victims of an incident, or an authorized representative thereof, an insurance carrier against which a claim has been or might be made, and any person suffering bodily injury or property damage or loss, as the result of the incident caused by arson, burglary, fire, explosion, larceny, robbery, carjacking, vandalism, vehicle theft, or a crime as defined by subdivision (b) of Section 13951, unless the disclosure would endanger the safety of a witness or other person involved in the investigation, or unless disclosure would endanger the successful completion of the investigation or a related investigation.
-However, nothing in this division shall require the
+- 7 regulation or supervision of the issuance of securities or of financial 8 institutions, including, but not limited to, banks, savings and loan 9 associations, industrial loan companies, credit unions, and - 10 insurance companies. - (2) Examination, operating, or condition reports prepared by,on behalf of, or for the use of, any state agency referred to inparagraph (1).

+(3) Preliminary drafts, notes, or interagency or intra-agency communications prepared by, on behalf of, or for the use of, any state agency referred to in paragraph (1).

+17 (4) Information received in confidence by any state agency18 referred to in paragraph (1).

+(e) Geological and geophysical data, plant production data, and similar information relating to utility systems development, or market or crop reports, that are obtained in confidence from any person.

+23 (f) Records of complaints to, or investigations conducted by, 24 or records of intelligence information or security procedures of, 25 the office of the Attorney General and the Department of Justice, 26 the Office of Emergency Services, and any state or local police 27 agency, or any investigatory or security files compiled by any other 28 state or local police agency, or any investigatory or security files 29 compiled by any other state or local agency for correctional, law 30 enforcement, or licensing purposes.
+However, state and local law 31 enforcement agencies shall disclose the names and addresses of 32 persons involved in, or witnesses other than confidential informants 33 to, the incident, the description of any property involved, the date, 34 time, and location of the incident, all diagrams, statements of the 35 parties involved in the incident, the statements of all witnesses, 36 other than confidential informants, to the victims of an incident, 37 or an authorized representative thereof, an insurance carrier against 38 which a claim has been or might be made, and any person suffering 39 bodily injury or property damage or loss, as the result of the 40 incident caused by arson, burglary, fire, explosion, larceny,

+1 robbery, carjacking, vandalism, vehicle theft, or a crime as defined

+2 by subdivision (b) of Section 13951, unless the disclosure would3 endanger the safety of a witness or other person involved in the

+4 investigation, or unless disclosure would endanger the successful

+5 completion of the investigation or a related investigation.
+However,